CynthiaKaluson/alx-listing-app-03/README.md

 2. Install dependencies: `npm install`
 3. Run the development server: `npm run dev`
 4. Open [http://localhost:3000](http://localhost:3000) in your browser
+5. Navigate to `/booking` to view the booking page

 ## Components